minprog/programmeren-1/overviews/1 C/overview.md

 - Write your first program: [Hello](https://lab.cs50.io/uva/cs50x/master/problems/hello/){:.external}

 Next up, you'll create an account on the CS50 IDE, which will be your code editor for the coming weeks.
 The goal is to write a very small program from scratch and learning to test your program using `check50`.
+(Note that the IDE currently only works in Chrome and Firefox!)

-- Login to the [CS50 IDE](https://ide.cs50.io/){:.external} using your GitHub account (this currently only works in Chrome and Firefox!)
+- Login to the [CS50 IDE](https://ide.cs50.io/){:.external} using your GitHub account

 - Learn about using the [Command Line](/shorts/command-line) in the IDE

-  (Note that in the current version of the IDE, your main directory isn't `workspace` but `~` instead.)

 - Implement [Water](/problems/water)